 If a student is already capable of meeting the requirements for a particular course, he or she may demonstrate proficiency through a qualifying examination.
-Qualifying examinations are offered in Aural Skills, Keyboard Skills (Piano, Organ, and Accompanying majors only), Music History, Required Piano (non-keyboard and non-guitar majors only), and Theory.
+Qualifying examinations are offered in Theory, Aural Skills, Keyboard Skills (Piano, Organ, and Collaborative Piano majors only), Music History, Required Piano (nonkeyboard and non-guitar majors only), and fretboard harmony (Classical Guitar majors only).
 Applications for these examinations are available in the Office of the Registrar.
 A fee is charged for Theory, Aural Skills, Required Piano and Keyboard Skills examinations.

-7 OFFICE OF STUDENT ACCOUNTS OFFICE OF THE REGISTRAR Students will be allowed to take a Theory/Aural Skills placement and qualifying examination for a particular course only once.
+Students will be allowed to take a Theory/Aural Skills placement and qualifying examination for a particular course only once.
 Additionally, students may only qualify in Theory/Aural Skills courses one level at a time.
 Notices of Qualification must be approved and submitted to the Registrar's Office by the appropriate department chair before the end of the Add/Drop period.